gimlet-io/gimlet-website/src/docs/install-gimletd-and-enable-release-automation.md

 EOF
 ```

-## Let's close the feedback loop, set up slack notifications
+## Let's close the feedback loop, set up Slack notifications

 First, create a Slack app

-To generate a new Slack token visit the [https://api.slack.com/apps](https://api.slack.com/apps) page and follow these steps:
+To generate a new Slack token, visit the [https://api.slack.com/apps](https://api.slack.com/apps) page and follow these steps:

 - Create a new application. *"App Name"* is Gimlet, pick your workspace as *"Development Slack Workspace"*
 - Navigate to *"OAuth & Permissions"* on the left sidebar